National Parks 8 min read

 - Pheasant Tail Nymph (#12-16)

 - Copper John (#12-16)

 - Zebra Midge (#16-18)

 Bear in mind that you should always check local conditions and hatches upon arriving at Yosemite to choose the best flies for each section of the river, as populations can vary from year to year.

 You don’t want to pack too much in advance due to the ever changing conditions that exist on individual streams based on prevailing weather and temperature.

 The Fly Crate Commits 2% of Sales to Aid Disabled Veterans

 A 9-foot 5-wt fly rod with floating line is perfect for fishing dry flies and small nymphs in the rivers and lakes of Yosemite National Park.
 A tapered 9-foot leader, with tippet size 3X to 5X to match the flies you are throwing, is pretty standard.

-Area fly shops, guides and websites that can provide an ABC Creek fly fishing report are listed below:
+Area fly shops, guides and websites that can provide a Yosemite National Park fly fishing report are listed below:

 Regulations for fishing in Yosemite National Park are as follows: